COURSES & SCHEDULING

 POSTSECONDARY ENROLLMENT OPTIONS (PSEO)

 PSEO is an academic option open to high school seniors and juniors in various states, including Minnesota.
 The options allow students to take courses at the college level.
 It is possible for a student to graduate with both an associate’s degree and a high school diploma at the same time via PSEO.
 The PSEO program was created in 1985 by the state of Minnesota.
+For more information about the PSEO program at Perpich, visit our PSEO page.

 For more information: